 Remembering Dirk Nowitzki’s Frustrating Rookie Season

-During his rookie season, the Big D fans nicknamed Dirk the same way they did Jason Kidd earlier in the decade, by omitting the first letter of their first names: Ason Kidd because he didn’t have a J and Irk Nowitzki because he couldn’t play any D. At eight points a game, Dirk didn’t much scoring in the shortened lockout season either but did show a lot of potential.
+During Dirk’s rookie season, the Big D fans nicknamed Dirk the same way they did Jason Kidd earlier in the decade, by omitting the first letter of their first names: Ason Kidd because he didn’t have a J and Irk Nowitzki because he couldn’t play any D. At eight points a game, Dirk didn’t do much scoring in the shortened lockout season either but did show a lot of potential.
 After scoring just two points in his debut, he had a double-double of 16 and 12 in his second game.
 The 16 would be his highest scoring output until he put up a season-high 29 two months later and the double-double turned out to be the first of just two in 47 games.

-Over a decade later, Dirk is now known as a champion and a future hall of famer; A far cry from the rookie days when he dreaded game days.
+Over a decade later, Dirk is now known as a Champion and a future Hall of Famer; A far cry from the rookie days when he dreaded game days.